heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 4. In **URL** tab of the **Clone a Repository** dialog box, next to the **Local Path** field, click **Choose**.

-  **NOTE**: The **URL** tab is selected as the default cloning method.
+  **NOTE**: The **URL** tab is the default cloning method.
 Since GitHub Desktop is connected to your remote GitHub.com account, the **Repository URL or GitHub username and repository** field is also automatically filled in.

   ![A photo of the Clone a Repository dialog box.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3d(a)-repository-clone.jpg)